w3c/smartagents-workshop/README.md

 ## Examples of related use cases
 The related technology area is broad, including:

-* Voice agents and chatbots
-* Voice agents in connected cars
-* Smart homes, smart factories, and smart cities
+* Voice agents and chatbots in various environments like smart homes, smart factories, smart cars and smart cities
 * Smart speakers and smartphones as portals/user devices

 For example, Hybrid TV services (Web+TV integration based on HTML5, Second Screen, TTML, etc.) and smart home devices and services, possibly incorporating proprietary technology like MiniApps, can offer the following use cases: